jax-ml/jax/docs/autodidax.md

 application of every primitive with an application of [its JVP rule](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html), and let primal-tangent pairs flow through our program.
-Moreover, we want to be able to comopse multiple transformations, leading to stacks of interpreters.
+Moreover, we want to be able to compose multiple transformations, leading to stacks of interpreters.

 +++